There is an option now on your profile page

 - Shows up near the ending of Coraline, when the ghosts of the children that the heroine has rescued come to her in a dream, have a lovely picnic, thank her for allowing them to pass on, and finally mention that the Big Bad is still alive and coming to get Coraline.

 - Harry Potter has several variations; probably the one that fits the trope best is the portrait of Dumbledore at the end of Deathly Hallows.
-Since his consciousness now lies in a painting, he is, essentially, still alive.
-Just not in the physical world.
+Since an exact replica of his consciousness now lies in a painting, he is, essentially, still alive.

 - The Chronicles of Narnia ends on this trope.
 In The Last Battle,after finding themselves in a new, perfected version of Narnia, the heroes from all the previous books, except Susan, are informed that they are in fact dead, but they're happy with this.
 (They were afraid they would be sent back into their own world like they had after all their other adventures.)